Jake-Ashkenase/Class_Notes_RAG_Pipeline/README.md

 ### Ollama Setup (for Embeddings and LLMs)

-Install and start Ollama locally:
+Install and start Ollama locally if not already have:

 ```
 curl -fsSL https://ollama.com/install.sh | sh